-2.3 If a Lender, in breach of its Lending Obligation, fails to make an Individual Loan on the Desired Drawdown Date, such Lender shall, upon request by the Borrower, immediately compensate the Borrower for all damages, losses and expenses incurred by the Borrower as a result of such breach; provided, however, that the maximum amount of such compensation to the Borrower for the damages, losses and expenses incurred shall be the difference between (i) the interest and other expenses that is required or would be required to be paid if the Borrower separately makes a drawdown as a result of the Individual Loan’s failure to be made on the Desired Drawdown Date, and (ii) the interest and other expenses that would have been required to be paid if the Individual Loan were made on the Desired Drawdown Date.
+2.4 If a Lender, in breach of its Lending Obligation, fails to make an Individual Loan on the Desired Drawdown Date, such Lender shall, upon request by the Borrower, immediately compensate the Borrower for all Loss incurred by the Borrower as a result of such breach; provided, however, that the maximum amount of such compensation to the Borrower for the Loss incurred shall be the difference between (i) the interest and other expenses that is required or would be required by the Borrower to be paid if the Borrower separately makes a drawdown as a result of the Individual Loan’s failure to be made on the Desired Drawdown Date, and (ii) the interest and other expenses that would have been required by the Borrower to be paid if the Individual Loan were made on the Desired Drawdown Date.

 3. use of Proceeds

 The Borrower shall use the money raised by the Loan as [working capital].
+The Agent and each Lender shall not be obliged to confirm that the Borrower complies with this Clause.

-4. CONDITIONS PRECEDENT FOR EFFECTIVENESS OF THIS AGREEMENT
+4. EFFECTIVENESS OF THIS AGREEMENT

-This Agreement shall take effect at such time on and after [mm/dd/yy] that the Borrower shall have submitted all of the following documents to the Agent [and All Lenders], and the Agent [and All Lenders] are satisfied with the details thereof:
+This Agreement shall take effect on the execution date of this Agreement.

-(a) the certificate of seal registration of the representative of the Borrower who signs and affixes his seal to this Agreement;

-(b) [qualifications/a certified copy of the certificate of corporate registration];

-(c) [the articles of incorporation];

-(d) [provision of the seal or signature in the form designated by the Agent]; and

-(e) [a copy of the minutes of the meeting of the board of directors of the Borrower that approved the execution of this Agreement and the drawdown pursuant to this Agreement, with certification attached thereto certifying that it is a copy of the original.]

-5. application for drawdown
+5. drawdown REquest

-5.1 If the Borrower desires to drawdown a Loan pursuant to this Agreement, the Borrower shall indicate to All Lenders its intention to apply for a drawdown by submitting the Drawdown Application to the Agent by [ ] o’clock of the [ ] Business Day prior to the Desired Drawdown Date.
+5.1 If the Borrower desires to drawdown a Loan pursuant to this Agreement, the Borrower shall indicate to All Lenders its intention to request a drawdown by submitting the Drawdown Request to the Agent by facsimile by [time] [AM / PM] of the [ ] Business Day prior to the Desired Drawdown Date.
+If the Borrower sends the Drawdown Request to the Agent by facsimile, the Borrower shall confirm by telephone that the Agent received the Drawdown Request.